olkal/Momentary-Switch/README.md

 ***
 Update 04.10.2019:
-Returned value for "no change" has been changed from -1 to 0 Returned value for "button was released" has been changed from 0 to -1
+Returned value for "no change" has been changed from -1 to 0, returned value for "button was released" has been changed from 0 to -1
 ***

 Arduino library for reading momentary button switches